En plein air: Advocates

-But enthusiasts of plein air painting were not limited to the Old World.
+In the late 19th century, plein air painting was not limited to the Old World.
 American impressionists too, such as those of the Old Lyme school, were avid painters en plein air.
 American impressionist painters noted for this style during this era included Guy Rose, Robert William Wood, Mary DeNeale Morgan, John Gamble, and Arthur Hill Gilbert.
+In Australia in the 1880s and 1890s, Arthur Streeton, Frederick McCubbin, Tom Roberts and other members of the Heidelberg School of Australian impressionism were also committed plein airists.

-In Canada, the Group of Seven and Tom Thomson are examples of en plein air advocates.
+In Canada in the 1920s, the Group of Seven and Tom Thomson are examples of en plein air advocates.
+Canadian painter George Agnew Reid (1860–1947) was also very interested in plein air painting.
+As a teacher at the Ontario College of Art (now OCAD University), he instituted outdoor classes for his students.
+In his own painting practice, Reid's work took on plein air qualities, such as simplified forms, impressionist influence, and outdoor subject matter.